Religion and science don't contradict — they just answer different questions - Jewish Telegraphic Agency

 But how can one believe two contradictory things?
 If the world is really 5,780 years old, then evolution must be false.
 And if the universe is governed by laws that make humanity a mere accident of physics and chemistry, what can biblical stories of Hebrew patriarchs and matriarchs possibly teach us?

-Scott Fitzgerald put it beautifully: “The test of a first-rate intelligence is the ability to hold two opposed ideas in mind at the same time and still retain the ability to function.”
+F. Scott Fitzgerald put it beautifully: “The test of a first-rate intelligence is the ability to hold two opposed ideas in mind at the same time and still retain the ability to function.”
 And John Keats praised what he called “negative capability,” the capacity to entertain mysteries and contradictions without any “irritable reaching” for some system to impose on the world’s complexity.
 We take these messages to heart in an undergraduate class we co-teach, where we try to impress on our students that the greatest questions tend to have the most elusive and incongruous answers.

 So thought Leo Tolstoy, who was impatient with all systems.
 His most interesting and autobiographical characters seek the truth but, like Tolstoy himself, cannot accept ready-made answers.